-(14aaaa) Contracting authorities may choose to provide jointly their public services by way of cooperation without being obliged to use any particular legal form.
-Such a cooperation may cover all types of activities related to the performance of services and responsibilities assigned to or assumed by the participating auhorities, such as mandatory or voluntary tasks of local or regional authorities or services conferred upon specific bodies by public law.
-The services provided by the different participating authorities do not necessarily have to be identical; they might also be complementary.
+(14aaaa) Contracting authorities may choose to carry out jointly their public service tasks by way of cooperation without being obliged to use any particular legal form.
+Such a cooperation may cover all types of activities related to the performance of service tasks and responsibilities assigned to or assumed by the participating auhorities, such as mandatory or voluntary tasks of local or regional authorities or service tasks conferred upon specific bodies by public law.
+The tasks of the different participating authorities do not necessarily have to be identical; they might also be complementary, if it is possible to perform them in a cooperative way.

-Contracts for the joint provision of public services should not be subject to the application of the rules set out in this directive provided that they are concluded exclusively between contracting authorities, that the implementation of that cooperation is governed solely by considerations relating to the public interest and that no private service provider is placed in a position of advantage vis-à-vis its competitors.
+Contracts for the joint performance of such tasks should not be subject to the application of the rules set out in this directive provided that they are concluded in a framework of genuine cooperation, that the implementation of that cooperation is governed solely by considerations and requirements relating to the pursuit of objectives in the public interest and the principle of equal treatment is respected, so that no private undertaking is placed in a position of advantage vis-à-vis its competitors.

-In order to fulfil these conditions, the cooperation should be based on a cooperative concept.
-This does not require that all participating authorities assume the performance of main contractual obligations, as long as there are commitments to contribute towards the cooperative performance of the public service in question.
-In addition the implementation of the cooperation, including any financial transfers between the participating contracting authorities, has to be governed solely by considerations relating to the public interest.
+In order to fulfil these conditions, the cooperation should be based on a cooperative concept involving mutual rights and obligations, common management and decision-making [...] and sharing of risks, responsibilities and synergie effects.
+This does, however, not require that all participating authorities assume the performance of main contractual obligations, as long as there are commitments to contribute towards the cooperative performance of the public task in question.
+In addition, it should be ensured that any market activities by the participating authorities in the areas covered by the cooperation are only of marginal significance, that there is no private participation in any of the authorities involved and that financial transfers are based on the reimbursement of actual costs.